Here are a few questions about Barcelona, Madrid, Spain and expat life that I get with some regularity.

 Q: I have a bar / restaurant / event / etc and I’d like you to take two hours to write an article about it, because someone in your audience might be interested and because…

 A: Well, here’s the thing.
 This blog is mostly for my entertainment and I don’t particularly want to make it about your new vegan deli or whatever.
 Especially for free.
 And especially if it’s going to take up my valuable time.
-You can sponsor a post if you’d like.
-Get in touch.

 Q: Why are you critical of Spanish people?
 Isn’t it your job as a foreigner to talk about how great Spain is all the time?

-But to answer your question, I don’t want to be the typical guiri blogger who just repeats the same theme of “OMG SPAIN IS SO FUN!” over and over again.
+To answer your question, I don’t want to be the typical guiri blogger who just repeats the same theme of “OMG SPAIN IS SO FUN!” over and over again.
 I’ve been around way too long to idealize it.

 I’ve had unscrupulous bosses who refused to pay me for work I had already done, and exploitative landlords who threatened to sue me for money they had no right to.
-I’ve seen this country go from rising star of Europe to… well, whatever.
-And I’ve had a long etc of other ridiculous experiences.
+I’ve seen this country go from rising star of Europe, through several years of economic crisis, and on to virus-themed fascist wasteland and back again.

 I’m not exactly an objective observer, but who really is?

-A: You’re generalizing!
+Q: You’re generalizing!
 I know at least half a dozen Spaniards who are nothing like what you describe!